Late rally lifts Minnesota past No. 24 Purdue, 71-68 - College Basketball | NBC Sports

-MINNEAPOLIS (AP) For more than 38 minutes of action, Purdue had held Minnesota’s leading scorer in check.
-But Marcus Carr ended the game in style, giving the Golden Gophers a dramatic comeback victory.

-Carr finished with 19 points, including eight in the final 1:08, to lift Minnesota past No. 24 Purdue 71-68 on Thursday.
+MINNEAPOLIS — Marcus Carr scored 19 points, Gabe Kalscheur added 16 and Minnesota rallied late for a 71-68 victory over No. 24 Purdue on Thursday.

-Gabe Kalscheur broke out of a shooting slump to score 16 points, Brandon Johnson scored 15 and Liam Robbins added 11 points and 10 rebounds for Minnesota (12-7, 5-7 Big Ten), which trailed by five with 2 minutes to play.
+Brandon Johnson scored 15 points and Liam Robbins added 11 points and 10 rebounds for Minnesota (12-7, 5-7 Big Ten), which trailed by five with 2 minutes to play.

 Trevion Williams led Purdue with 24 points and 10 rebounds.
 Eric Hunter Jr. had 14 points and Zach Edey added 13 for the Boilermakers (13-8, 8-6).

-In a sluggish game in which both teams struggled from 3-point range, Minnesota finally got hot at the end.
+In a sluggish game in which both teams struggled from 3-point range, Minnesota finally got hot in a wild finish.

+After Kalscheur buried a pair of 3-pointers, Robbins missed the front end of a one-and-one that could have tied the game with 2 1/2 minutes to play.

+At the other end, Purdue’s Mason Gillis spotted up in the corner and buried a 3 for a 64-59 lead.
+Gillis’ basket snapped a string of 12 straight misses from beyond the arc for the Boilermakers.

-Purdue led 64-59 before Robbins hit a jumper, and after a Purdue turnover, Carr came up with a loose ball and drained a long 3-pointer to tie the game at 64 with just over a minute to play.
+However, Robbins responded with a jumper, and after a Purdue turnover, Carr came up with a loose ball and drained a long 3-pointer to tie the game at 64.

 After a timeout, Purdue worked the ball inside to Williams, who missed twice but came up with the rebound both times.
 He was successful on his third attempt, a dunk that gave Purdue a two-point lead with 51 seconds to play.

 Carr tied the game again with a pair of free throws.
-Williams answered with an up-and-under move to beat Robbins for a layup.
-But the Gophers responded immediately, as Carr banked in a 3-pointer from the top of the key to put Minnesota ahead 69-68 with 14 seconds left.
+Williams answered with an up-and-under move to beat Robbins for a layup, but Carr rattled in a 3-pointer from the top of the key to put Minnesota ahead 69-68 with 14 seconds to play.

-“He made some big-time shots,” Minnesota coach Richard Pitino said.
-“The one thing about Marcus and all of these guys, I want them to feel free to go make some plays.”

-So, despite making five of his first 16 shots, Carr had the green light to keep shooting.
-In the end, it worked out, even if one of his huge shots came off a scramble and the other went in off the backboard.

-“I’m not sure if you guys could hear it, but he called out `bank,”‘ Pitino said.

-Kalscheur hit two free throws, giving Minnesota a 71-68 lead, and Sasha Stefanovich’s last-second 3-pointer came up short, leaving the Boilermakers to lament a handful of bad breaks.
+On the ensuing possession, Purdue went back to Williams, but he was called for traveling on the baseline.
+Kalscheur hit two free throws, giving Minnesota a 71-68 lead.
+Sasha Stefanovich’s last-second 3-pointer came up short.

-“That’s life on the road, man – everything doesn’t always go your way,” Williams said.
-“We’ve just got to be better in the future, trying to put games away, so we don’t even have to go through that.”

-“We allowed it to be close, and that’s what happens in close games,” Painter added.
-“We’ve just got to be one possession better.”

 Williams, who was held to eight points in Purdue’s victory over Northwestern on Saturday, came up huge against Minnesota, especially in the first half, when he scored 13 straight Purdue points in one crucial stretch.